niess/goupil/docs/overview.rst

    Setting a seed has the effect of reseting the pseudo-random stream.

-The transport engine is set to perform a classical (forward) Monte Carlo simulation by default.
-Let us instead configure the engine for backward transport.
+The transport engine is set to perform a conventional (forward) Monte Carlo simulation by default.
+Let us instead configure the engine for backwards transport.
 This is done as:

->>> engine.mode = "Backward"
+>>> engine.mode = "Backwards"

 .. tip::